nextwave678/propello/docs/DATABASE_SCHEMA.md

 ## Overview

 The Propello database is built on Supabase (PostgreSQL) with two main tables designed to capture and track real estate leads from AI phone agents.
-The schema supports real-time updates, comprehensive lead tracking, and scalable analytics.
+The schema supports real-time updates, comprehensive lead tracking, scalable analytics, and **multi-user lead routing** via the `agent_phone_number` field.

+## Multi-User Architecture

+Propello supports multiple users by routing leads based on the `agent_phone_number` field:

+- **User Registration**: Each user provides their AI agent's phone number during signup
+- **Lead Routing**: Webhooks include `agent_phone_number` to route leads to correct users
+- **Data Isolation**: Row Level Security (RLS) ensures users only see their own leads
+- **Single Endpoint**: All agents use the same webhook endpoint - routing happens via `agent_phone_number`

 ## Tables